ingvilddevold/muscle-growth/README.md

 # Supplementary code: Computational modeling of exercise-induced skeletal muscle hypertrophy through the IGF1-AKT signaling pathway

 This repository contains the implementation of the coupled signaling-mechanics model of exercise-induced skeletal muscle growth described in the paper
-"Computational modeling of exercise-induced skeletal muscle hypertrophy through the IGF1-AKT signaling pathway", I.S.
+>I.S.
 Devold, P. Rangamani and M.E.
-Rognes (2025).
+Rognes (2025) "Computational modeling of exercise-induced skeletal muscle hypertrophy through the IGF1-AKT signaling pathway".

 The framework couples a tissue-level transversely isotropic hyperelastic model with a system of ODEs representing the IGF1-AKT-mTOR-FOXO signaling pathway.
 This multiscale approach links exercise-driven cellular signaling events to macroscopic volumetric growth.